aldenbro/dhall-tutorial/dhall-scenario/step5/text.md

 For those unfamiliar with `diff`, if there is no output that means the files are equivalent!

-When converting to Dhall, we get the configuration file the its normal form.
+When converting to Dhall, we get the configuration file in its normal form.
 This ignores slight syntactic differences, like the record fields being out of order.
 This further solidifies the claim that a Dhall file is supposed to be used as the source for all configurations!